Skip to content

 quellog /var/log/postgresql/*.log -Q se-N2d0E3

-Output Format
+Output

-The output is organized into sections that appear only when relevant data exists:
+Sections appear only when relevant data exists:

 SQL DETAILS